Woodlands Church is excited to be hosting four full time residents for the 2025-2026 Ministry Year.

 A focus on learning.
 Because we work with Trinity Evangelical Divinity School and provide broad resources, we help you develop pastoral and leadership knowledge you might not yet have.

-Our residency is ideal for students graduating with a secular degree, but interested in pursing full time ministry.
+Our residency is ideal for students graduating with a secular degree, but interested in pursuing full time ministry.

 What does a resident do?